neo4j-partners/azure-resource-manager-neo4j/marketplace/neo4j-ce/ARCHITECTURE.md

 ## Standalone managed data disk

-> **The consistent theme across all Azure database reference architectures: never put database data on the OS disk.**

-This design follows Microsoft's well-documented best practices for database workloads on Azure VMs.
-Microsoft's [DBMS deployment guidance for SAP workloads](https://learn.microsoft.com/azure/sap/workloads/dbms-guide-general#storage-structure-of-a-vm-for-rdbms-deployments) recommends separating the operating system, DBMS executables, and database files onto different Azure disks.
-The [SQL Server on Azure VMs storage best practices](https://learn.microsoft.com/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-storage) reinforce this — data files and log files should never share the OS disk.
+> **Never put database data on the OS disk.** If you delete the VM and lose the OS disk, you lose the data from the database.
+A separate managed disk survives VM deletion, so a replacement VM reattaches it and picks up where the last one left off.
+For production deployments, this is the difference between a routine redeployment and total data loss.

+Although Azure managed disks replicate data three times within a datacenter (LRS), and host failures are handled transparently by migrating the VM to healthy hardware, that hardware redundancy doesn't protect against VM lifecycle events.
+The OS disk is tied to the VM resource.
+When the VM is deleted, whether by a failed redeployment, a scale-down, or an operator mistake, the OS disk is deleted with it and those three replicas disappear together.
+A separate data disk with `deleteOption: Detach` has the same three-replica hardware protection, but its lifecycle is independent of the VM.
+Delete the VM and the data disk stays.

+Every database platform on the Azure Marketplace puts its data files on a separate managed disk.
+SQL Server, MongoDB, Cassandra, PostgreSQL all follow the same pattern.
 The [Azure Well-Architected Framework for Disk Storage](https://learn.microsoft.com/azure/well-architected/service-guides/azure-disk-storage#performance-efficiency) recommends Premium SSD or better for database workloads, with `deleteOption: Detach` to decouple disk lifecycle from VM lifecycle.
-Other database vendors on the Azure Marketplace (MongoDB, Cassandra, PostgreSQL) follow the same pattern: separate managed data disk(s) with `Detach` delete semantics.
-Even for a single-node Community Edition deployment, the cost is identical (you pay for storage capacity regardless of how disks are organized), while gaining data survivability, I/O isolation, and independent sizing.
+The cost is identical for a single-node deployment since Azure charges for storage capacity regardless of how disks are organized.

 The Neo4j data disk is defined as a separate `Microsoft.Compute/disks` resource (`disk.bicep`), not as an inline data disk on the VM profile.

+**The value of external disks:**

+- **Data survives VM deletion.** The disk persists independently of the VM lifecycle.
+When the VM is deleted, whether intentionally or by Azure during host recovery, the disk stays.
+A new VM attaches it via `createOption: Attach` and resumes with all data intact.
+- **Independent sizing.** Data disk capacity is chosen separately from the OS disk.
+Pay only for the storage you need.
+- **I/O isolation.** Database reads and writes don't compete with OS operations for disk bandwidth.

 **How it works:**

-1. `disk.bicep` creates an empty Premium_LRS managed disk sized by the `diskSize` parameter (32–4095 GB)
+1. `disk.bicep` creates an empty Premium_LRS managed disk sized by the `diskSize` parameter (32-4095 GB)
 2. `vm.bicep` attaches it at LUN 0 with `deleteOption: 'Detach'`
 3. Cloud-init formats the disk (XFS) and mounts it at `/var/lib/neo4j` using Azure udev symlinks (`/dev/disk/azure/data/by-lun/0`)

-**Why a separate disk:**

-- **Data survives VM deletion.** Inline VMSS data disks are destroyed when the instance is deleted or reimaged.
-A standalone disk resource persists independently of the VM lifecycle.
-When the VM is deleted (intentionally or by Azure during recovery), the disk survives.
-A new VM attaches the same disk via `createOption: Attach` and resumes with all data intact.
-- **Independent sizing.** Users choose data disk capacity separately from the OS disk, paying only for the storage they need.
-- **I/O isolation.** Database reads and writes don't compete with OS operations on the same disk.

-**deleteOption: Detach** is set on the VM's data disk attachment.
-This ensures Azure detaches (rather than deletes) the disk when the VM resource is removed.
+`deleteOption: Detach` on the VM's data disk attachment tells Azure to detach (not delete) the disk when the VM resource is removed.

 **Redeployment:** ARM incremental mode is idempotent.
 If the disk already exists with matching properties, ARM skips recreation.
 The VM is created fresh and attaches the existing disk.

 **Durability:** Azure managed disks with Premium_LRS store 3 replicas within a single datacenter.
-The disk is resilient to VM crashes and reboots, VM deallocation, VM deletion (detached, not deleted), and host hardware failure (Azure migrates the VM; the disk is unaffected).
-It is **not** resilient to datacenter-wide outages (LRS has no geo-redundancy) or deletion of the disk resource itself.
+The disk is resilient to VM crashes, reboots, deallocation, deletion (detached, not deleted), and host hardware failure (Azure migrates the VM; the disk is unaffected).
+It is not resilient to datacenter-wide outages (LRS has no geo-redundancy) or deletion of the disk resource itself.

 ## NVMe disk controller (Eds_v6 series)